 How patient safety improvement programmes work

-Patient safety improvement programmes (SIPs) are a key part of the NHS Patient Safety Strategy, launched in July 2019, to deliver safety and quality improvements across the NHS in England.
-They are managed and led by our national patient safety team.
+National Patient Safety Improvement Programmes (SIPs) are a key part of the NHS Patient Safety Strategy, launched in July 2019 and recently updated in February 2021, to deliver safety and quality improvements across the NHS in England.
+They are managed and led by our National Patient Safety Team.

 SIPs aim to create continuous and sustainable improvement in settings such as maternity units, emergency departments, mental health trusts, GP practices and care homes.